- Top 4 Calorie & Macro Tracking Apps

 Why Track Your Calorie Intake?

-So unless you have a sixth sense of automagical calorie detection, you’ll need to start tracking your calories to ensure that deficit or surplus.
+So unless you have a sixth sense of automatic calorie detection, you’ll need to start tracking your calories to ensure that deficit or surplus.
 This will ensure that you reach your daily goals and hitting your overall targets.

 A research review published in the Journal of the American Dietetic Association looked at 22 research studies that investigated the relationship between weight loss and food monitoring.
 Reviewers consistently found a positive association between successful weight loss and tracking food intake.